-Scouting America recognizes the religious emblems programs that belong to each faith group.
-Anyone (youth or adult) who, as a member of another youth agency (e.g., Camp Fire USA, a Sunday school class, etc.), has earned the religious emblem of their faith is eligible to wear the approved religious emblem on their respective uniform.
+The BSA recognizes the religious emblems programs that belong to each faith group.
+Anyone (youth or adult) who, as a member of another youth agency (e.g., Girl Scouts of the USA, Camp Fire USA, a Sunday school class, etc.), has earned the religious emblem of their faith is eligible to wear the approved religious emblem on their respective uniform.